RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps6.rst

                        game_over= True

        print(feedback)
-       print("The word was..." + to_guess)
+       print("The word was..." + secret_word)

-   import sys #don't worry about this line; yo'll understand it next week sys.setExecutionLimit(60000)     # let the game take up to a minute, 60 * 1000 milliseconds main()
+   import sys #don't worry about this line; you'll understand it next week sys.setExecutionLimit(60000)     # let the game take up to a minute, 60 * 1000 milliseconds main()